Lapiz-js/docs/core/filter.js.md

 ```javascript
 filter(key)
 ```
-Returns the value associated with key
+Returns the value associated with key, if it exists in the filter

 <sub><sup>[&uarr;Top](#__top)</sup></sub>